 Excitement was brewing as the mixtures of whole fruit and gelatin warmed on the stove – no sugar in sight!
 Spoons and whisks exchanged hands at the right moments, gummy shaped moulds were filled with flavourful mixtures and great precision.
 We had four carefully picked flavours on the go at any one time.

-6. Use a silicone mould.
+- Use a silicone mould.
 We used this Homemade Gummy kit which comes with four moulds: two gummy bear, one gummy snake and one gummy fish.
 They are fantastic!
 So easy to peel off and the container they sit in holds ice for faster cooling and setting.
-Found on eBay with Aussie shipping – you will need to get a converter though, it comes with a US plug.For other fun-shaped moulds check out eBay.
-Search for ‘silicone jelly mould’ and you’ll even find Lego and Star Wars inspired shapes.
+You can also just buy the moulds: gummy bear moulds, snakes / worms moulds and lego moulds.

-10. Milky layers or whole gummy shapes can be achieved using any type of milk really.
-My personal preference is for organic cow’s or homemade almond milk (Aussie brand Pure Harvest make a great organic almond milk that contains nothing but filtered water, organic almonds and organic rice syrup), they also have oat and rice milk which are great for this too).
+- Milky layers or whole gummy shapes can be achieved using any type of milk really.
+My personal preference is for organic cow’s or homemade almond milk.
+Aussie brand Pure Harvest make a great organic almond milk that contains nothing but filtered water, organic almonds and organic rice syrup.
+They also have oat and rice milk which are great for this too.

 Vegan Gummy Bears